 Is AwardHacker Legit?

 Yes, AwardHacker is legit, and many budget travelers vouch for it.
 However, if it’s your first time using the tool, you may have trouble finding the flights since all the information is limited.
 Once you get the hang of it, AwardHacker will become your go-to place to find the best use for your travel miles and points.

 Sites Like AwardHacker

-If you don’t like the AwardHacker user interface or can’t find your desired flight on the site, there are many other rewards tools you can use.
+If you don’t like the AwardHacker user interface or can’t find your desired flight on the site, you can use many other rewards tools.

-The KVS tool isn’t free, but it can help you find much more about a flight than just the available rewards.
+The KVS tool isn’t free but can help you find much more about a flight than just the available rewards.
 You can also find information about visa requirements and related things.

 If you travel frequently, get a $35 yearly subscription to use the tool.
-It’s best if you know basic airline coding and terms to use this site to your full advantage.
+Knowing basic airline coding and terms to use this site to your full advantage is best.

 Pros and Cons of Using AwardHacker